 You accumulate savings in two ways.
 Every month, a portion of your monthly mortgage payment goes to the principal, reducing the overall loan amount.
-Each year, as greater percentage of your mortgage payment goes to paying down principal.
+Each year, a greater percentage of your mortgage payment goes to paying down the principal.

 Owning a home provides price stability.

 While a rent payment can change substantially from year to year, you will have the same monthly payment for 30 years under a fixed rate mortgage.
 Even if you get an adjustable rate mortgage, your payment will stay within a certain range for the entire life of the mortgage.

 Interest rates today are running near historical lows and not nearly as volatile as they were in the late 1970's and early 1980's.
 Knowing their mortgage payments will stay the same month after month provides households with a sense of financial security and also acts as a hedge against inflation.

 In summary, owning a home provides: the best investment, a great tax benefit, financial freedom to send a child to college or proved a nest egg for retirement.